sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 ### Lecture notes

-Here are notes from several of the classes I've taken at MIT.
+Here are notes from some subset of the classes I've taken at MIT.

 For fun, I occasionally return to old notes to clean them up and add diagrams.
 Notes listed in <span style = "color:var(--global-gray-text-color)">gray</span> are ones for which I haven't yet done so.
 These aren't at the level of polish I'd like, and may get updated in the future.